GoogleCloudPlatform/cloud-builders/mvn/README.md

 not provide historical pinned versions of Maven.

-A supported `maven` image, including multiple tagged versions across multiple versions of Java and multiple platofrms, is maintained by the Maven team at https://hub.docker.com/_/maven.
+A supported `maven` image, including multiple tagged versions across multiple versions of Java and multiple platforms, is maintained by the Maven team at https://hub.docker.com/_/maven.

 To migrate to the Maven team's official `maven` image, make the following